Feast of the Dedication of St. John Lateran Basilica

 The Lateran Basilica is the cathedral church of the Holy Father as he is bishop of Rome.
 The magnificent building stands on land that was given to the bishops of Rome by the Emperor Constantine.
 Remember, it was during the reign of the Emperor Constantine that the laws restricting the practice of the Church’s faith were removed from Roman law and the Church went from being an illegal cult, whose profession of faith was considered an act of treason, to being the favored religion of the Roman emperor.

 This changed the Church for good and for grief.

 Ezekiel sees this heavenly temple and foresees the day when this heavenly temple will reveal itself in our world.
-It is from this temple that a great, living giving river will flow which will impart healing and abundant life to the world.
-And we know in Christ that what Ezekiel saw was not simply a building, but a body—the Body of Christ.
-Christ’s body is the temple of God and it is on the cross that this truth is revealed in its fullest intensity.
-From Christ’s pierced side his divine life flows into the Sacraments of the Church and it is from this river of divine life that the Sacraments emerge and it is the Sacraments of the Church that impart healing and abundant life to the world.
+It is from this temple that a great, living, giving river will flow, which will impart healing and abundant life to the world.
+And we know in Christ that what Ezekiel saw was not simply a building but a body—the Body of Christ.
+Christ’s body is the temple of God, and it is on the cross that this truth is revealed in its fullest intensity.
+From Christ’s pierced side his divine life flows into the sacraments of the Church; it is from this river of divine life that the sacraments emerge, and the sacraments of the Church are what impart healing and abundant life to the world.

 This is the meaning of the prophecy of Ezekiel.

 The Apostle Paul testifies that the “spirit of God” dwells in us, a Holy Spirit that makes each of us a temple of the Lord.
 What does this mean?
 It means that as we receive the Blessed Sacrament, we become bearers of the divine presence.
 Remember the purpose of the great temple of Jerusalem was not simply to be a cultural monument, but a place where God would dwell with his people.
 It was the place where the divine presence of the Lord met his people.